Harvard-CS145/fattree/README.md

 ### Survey

-Please fill out the Canvas survey after completing this project.
+Please fill up the survey when you finish your project: [Survey link](https://forms.gle/XGUn5bv2MaVeqhi89).